maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 ### Setup

-Clone the full project from [this Repository](https://github.com/maryjobs/celo-nft-moster-swallow-game) to follow up with this section.
+Clone the full project from [this repository](https://github.com/maryjobs/celo-nft-moster-swallow-game) to follow up with this section.

-Here is an example of the env file
+Here is an example of the `.env` file

 ```.env
 MNEMONIC=""